 One of the most frequently asked questions about hair loss is, how do hormones affect my hair loss?
 Hormones have a great impact on our emotions, reflections, especially our immune systems which will affect our skin, hair and nails.
 Hormones are one of the reasons for hair loss.
 There are some other factors of hair loss such as aging, genetic factors, medical treatments, illness, giving birth and hormonal imbalances.
 If you have more than one factor all combined, it will not be a surprise to have hair loss.
 Even though it seems to be a men issue, women suffer from hair loss too.
 As a result of negligence, hair gets damaged and starts shedding.
 Chemical Products also affect women’s hair.
 Our clinic has different treatments for hair loss and performs different hair transplantation techniques.
-You can find more details about it here.

 Understanding How Hair Growth Works: